laro/Cilia/README.md

             - calls `fsync()` to write the kernel buffers to the file system and then to the harddisk/SSD (the write cache should be written/cleared, too).
             - This protects against data loss in the event of a program or _system_ crash.
         - `in.read() -> Byte[]` reads
-            - everything from the `istream` user-level cache (if not null),
+            - everything from the `istream` user-level cache, if not `0`,
-            - or (otherwise) everything from the kernel buffer/cache:
+              otherwise everything from the kernel buffer/cache:
                 - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically 64 KB).
                   Blocks when this buffer is empty.
                   When the pipe/socket is closed (and no data is buffered anymore), then it returns an empty array.